asu-rdl/Primecam-Bias/docs/software.md

 <a name="CommandSeekVoltage"></a>
 ### Command - Seek Voltage.
 Seeks a voltage for a given card, channel.
-An acceptable range is between 0 and TBD.
+An acceptable range is between 0 and 4.5.
 You should expect to see vbus at or around the desired setting.
+**It's important to note that this function requires that the output be enabled.**

 ```json
 {
     "command": "seekVoltage",